openstreetmap/iD/data/presets/README.md

 ##### `default`

 The default value for the field.
-For exmaple, the `building_area.json` field will automatically add the tag `building=yes` to certain presets that are associated with building features (but only if drawn as a closed area).
+For example, the `building_area.json` field will automatically add the tag `building=yes` to certain presets that are associated with building features (but only if drawn as a closed area).